dieg0varela/monty/README.md

 /monty$
 ```
 ## The monty program
--   Any outputs are printed on  `stdout`
--   Any error message are printed on  `stderr`
 -  Usage:  `monty file`
     -   where  `file`  is the path to the file containing Monty byte code
 -   If the user does not give any file or more than one argument to your program, print the error message  `USAGE: monty file`, followed by a new line, and exit with the status  `EXIT_FAILURE`